-Berkeleyside has pored over city records and done our own reporting to bring you a robust round-up of recent and forthcoming housing developments around the city.
+Berkeleyside has pored over city records and done our own reporting to bring you a robust roundup of recent and forthcoming housing developments around the city.
 This report was updated in August.

 As of March 26, 310 Berkeleyside readers have become Berkeleyside investors and we thank every single one of them.
 There is still time to join them.